 (i) the possible percentage level of Demand reduction required; and

-(ii) Specify those Network Operators and Non Embedded Customers who may subsequently receive instructions under OC6.5.1.
+(ii) Specify those Network Operators and Non-Embedded Customers who may subsequently receive instructions under OC6.5.1.

-(b) A National Electricity Transmission System Warning - High Risk of Demand Reduction may also be issued by The Company to those Network Operators and Non Embedded Customers who may subsequently receive instructions under OC6.5.1 relating to a Demand reduction in circumstances not related to System Margin (for example Demand reduction required to manage System overloading).
+(b) A National Electricity Transmission System Warning - High Risk of Demand Reduction may also be issued by The Company to those Network Operators and Non-Embedded Customers who may subsequently receive instructions under OC6.5.1 relating to a Demand reduction in circumstances not related to System Margin (for example Demand reduction required to manage System overloading).

 The National Electricity Transmission System Warning - High Risk of Demand Reduction will specify the period during which Demand reduction may be required and the part of the Total System to which it applies and any other matters specified in OC6.5.